sofiemartins/HiRep/Doc/user_guide/input_file.md

 save freq = 1
 ```

 How often configurations should be saved.
-Putting `1` here implied all configurations will be saved (every 1st trajectory) and putting `20` means every 20th trajectory will be saved.
+Putting `1` here implies that all configurations will be saved (every 1st trajectory) and putting `20` means every 20th trajectory will be saved.

 ```
 meas freq = 1